 As for Shannon's experiences with sex?
 All but one or two of her partners have been nothing but understanding and sensitive.
 But like anything else, it's the odd criticism or offhanded remark that stings.
 Shannon recalls one bad experience from this past year: "After I ended things with somebody who I had been spending time with, he sent me some terribly insensitive and egotistical texts.
 I took the opportunity to utilize my honors degree in health education to inform him that I have a fucking medical condition (not a 'feminine issue,' as he chose to call it).
 I then proceeded to explain the meaning of misogyny to him."
 (You go, girl.)

 The diagnosis isn't an identity—it's the first step on a journey of self-discovery and physical and emotional healing.
 As for Shannon, she's grasped the importance of learning about herself and listening to her body, clearly and alertly.
 "I didn't even try to have sex with a partner until I was 21, which is later than most of my friends," she tells us.
 "I think on some subconscious level, I may have known that my body wasn't ready. … It's weird to think that my body must've known more than I was consciously aware of."

-For anyone experiencing penetrative pain, Booth advocates meeting the issue head-on.
-"Seek out a gynaecologist or women's care specialist that you can talk freely with," she says.
+For anyone experiencing pain during sex, Booth advocates meeting the issue head-on.
+"Seek out a gynecologist or women's care specialist that you can talk freely with," she says.
 "Be willing to spend time with your caregiver, more than just your annual visit, to resolve the problem as soon as possible.
 Be open to an integrative approach that may involve another team member such as a physical therapist.
-This is extremely important for you to optimise your femininity and not to dread your sexuality."
+This is extremely important for you to optimize your femininity and not to dread your sexuality."

 Got more questions?
 Try this tell-all guide by Sherry A. Ross, MD.